Relationship of Prince Andrew and Jeffrey Epstein: Lawsuit

-In August 2021 Giuffre sued Andrew in the federal District Court for the Southern District of New York, accusing him of "sexual assault and intentional infliction of emotional distress".
+In August 2021, Giuffre sued Andrew in the federal District Court for the Southern District of New York, accusing him of "sexual assault and intentional infliction of emotional distress".
 The lawsuit was filed under New York's Child Victims Act, legislation extending the statute of limitations where the plaintiff had been under 18 at the time, 17 in Giuffre's case.
-On 29 October 2021 Andrew's lawyers filed a response, stating that their client "unequivocally denies Giuffre's false allegations".
-On 12 January 2022 Judge Kaplan rejected Andrew's attempts to dismiss the case, allowing the sexual abuse lawsuit to proceed.
+On 29 October 2021, Andrew's lawyers filed a response, stating that their client "unequivocally denies Giuffre's false allegations".
+On 12 January 2022, Judge Kaplan rejected Andrew's attempts to dismiss the case, allowing the sexual abuse lawsuit to proceed.
 In February, the case was settled out of court, with Andrew making a donation to Giuffre's charity for victims of abuse, without any admission of liability.
 The amount had not been disclosed as of 2025, but was widely reported to have been million.
 Criminal proceedings in the United States over Giuffre's claims remained possible.

 Repercussions

+Trump's meeting with Andrew, which Epstein described as "funny", telling Bannon that the latter's accuser had come from Mar-a-Lago.
+Bannon replied that he was surprised that "nobody is making u the connective tissue".

+After US President Donald Trump publicly met Andrew in June 2019, Epstein sent an email to Trump's political strategist Steve Bannon, stating: "Recall prince Andrew accuser came out of Mar-a-Lago.
+Prince Andrew and Trump today tooo funny."
+Bannon replied with: "Can't believe nobody is making u the connective tissue".
+According to Forbes, the accuser in question was likely Giuffre, who had worked at Mar-a-Lago before meeting Epstein through Maxwell.
+She has publicly accused Andrew, Maxwell, and Epstein of sexual misconduct.
+In December 2019, Trump claimed not to know Andrew, despite multiple sources and photographic evidence showing they have met on several occasions.

 On 20 November 2019, Buckingham Palace announced that Andrew was suspending his public duties "for the foreseeable future".
 The decision, made with the consent of the Queen, was accompanied by the insistence that Andrew sympathise with Epstein's victims.
 Other working royals took over his commitments in the short term.
-On 24 November the palace confirmed that Andrew was to step down from all 230 of his patronages, although he expressed a wish to have some sort of public role at some future time.
+On 24 November, the palace confirmed that Andrew was to step down from all 230 of his patronages, although he expressed a wish to have some sort of public role at some future time.